iamthelabhras/wprbify/README.md

 In the highly unlikely event a search of Spotify's music library returns _no_ results, the script will automatically skip the WPRB playlist track & continue processing a playlist without any input from the user.

 The script also keeps tabs on any WPRB playlist tracks it hasn't added to a Spotify playlist.
-If any such tracks exist, the script outputs a text file when it finishes running containing these tracks' data (song, artist, album).
+If any such tracks exist, the script outputs a text file when it finishes running containing these tracks' data (i.e. song, artist, album).

 You're free to do anything you like with this text file -  including deleting it - but I recommend using it to manually search Spotify's music library & confirm the missing tracks are, indeed, unavailable on Spotify.
 No computer program is perfect!